-Cervical spondylosis is a general term for age-related wear and tear affecting the disks in your neck.
-These changes later contribute to the development of cervical osteoarthritis in the joints that link your neck bones (facet joints).
+Cervical spondylosis is a general term for age-related wear and tear affecting the spinal disks in your neck.
+As the disks dehydrate and shrink, bone spurs and other signs of osteoarthritis develop.

 When to see a doctor

-As you age, the bones and cartilage that make up your backbone and neck gradually deteriorate, sometimes forming irregular bony outgrowths called bone spurs.
-These changes, which are characteristic of cervical spondylosis, eventually occur in everyone's spine.
+As you age, the bones and cartilage that make up your backbone and neck gradually develop wear and tear.
+These changes may include:

-Cervical spondylosis is degeneration of the bones and disks in the neck, which can lead to a variety of problems, including herniated disks. ...
+Cervical spondylosis is degeneration of the bones and disks in the neck, which can lead to a variety of problems, including herniated disks and bone spurs. ...

 Preparing for your appointment